leonstel/leonstel.github.io/blogs/scrape_the_web1.md

 test data as well.

 The reason that I haven't used the more complex variant within python is because python its regex engine does not support conditional statements yet.
-And to get it working with a massive work around wasn't not the purpose while writing the demo code project.
+And to get it working with a massive work around wasn't the purpose while writing the demo code project.

 // python does not support regex conditional statements